Leezekun/instruction-following-robustness-eval/README.md

 ![Illustration of our instruction-following robustness evaluation](./pics/illustration.png)

 The objective of our benchmark is to
-1. quantify the extent to which instruction-following LLMs are influenced by injected adversarial instructions;
+1. quantify the extent to which instruction-following LLMs are influenced by injected instructions;
-2. assess their ability to differentiate between these injected adversarial instructions and original user instructions.
+2. assess their ability to differentiate between these injected instructions and original target instructions.

 As shown in the illustration above, we focus on the real-world scenario that current commercial conversational agents (e.g., Bing chat) face, where LLMs are tasked to answer user questions based on the web search results/retrieved knowledge.
 In this scenario, the web search results can potentially be pre-injected with adversarial instructions by third-party attackers in the websites.